rafzi/hacklib/README.md

 ## Dependencies ##

 Hacklib is written in modern C++ and requires a recent compiler.
-The build was tested with Visual Studio 2022, GCC 13.3, Clang 3.3 and Clang 3.5 with C++23 support enabled.
+The build was tested with Visual Studio 2022, GCC 13.3 and Clang 18.1 with C++23 support enabled.

 The project is using CMake and requires version 3.10 or later.